 As Hawai‘i’s state tourism agency, the Hawaii Tourism Authority uses its research, industry and marketing expertise to develop and implement the state’s strategic tourism marketing plan.
 Equally important, the HTA is responsible for supporting programs that enhance and showcase Hawai‘i’s people, place and culture in order to deliver an incomparable visitor experience.
 The HTA has generously support the festival since our inception.

-Hawaiʻi Forest & Trail was founded in 1993 by Rob and Cindy Pacheco with a vision of sharing the splendor of Hawaiʻiʻs natural world with their guests and to inspire conservation of Hawaii’s endangered environment by building connections between people and place.
+Hawaiʻi Forest & Trail was founded in 1993 by Rob and Cindy Pacheco with a vision of sharing the splendor of Hawaiʻiʻs natural world with their guests and to inspire conservation of Hawai‘i’s endangered environment by building connections between people and place.
 From their initial rainforest bird walk, the company has expanded their eco-adventure offerings to include exploring volcanoes, stargazing atop Maunakea, waterfall walks and specialized birding tours.
-After 24 years in business, the company continues to practice their credo “conservation begins with education” through outreach with local schools, sponsored community conservation talks and learning opportunities, and providing paid volunteer time to their staff.
+Celebrating 25 years in business, the company continues to practice their credo “conservation begins with education” through outreach with local schools, sponsored community conservation talks and learning opportunities, and providing paid volunteer time to their staff.